 Health and social care is a term that describes a whole host of services that are available in terms of treating medical conditions and ill health across a number of different environments; from the hospital to the home.
 Social care, in particular, refers to the support and care of vulnerable people and there are numerous career options available for those who want to enter this industry.
 Let’s take a look at health and social care courses in further detail so that you can get a better understanding of the different options that are out there and what to expect from this sort of career.

 Today, most staff work in roles that cover both health and social care, which is why both have been grouped together in terms of educational courses and job roles.
 This is because the qualities and values required are almost identical.
 In fact, the Government even set out a requirement for social care and health sectors to develop new integrated care models so that they could provide care and promote health and wellbeing.
 There are a number of different methods that are in place in the UK for the development and promotion of these new ways of working.
-This includes:

 – Different ways of encouraging closer learning and working between primary and community-based nursing teams